THRIVE Cultivating Safe Teams ACTION (Pilot) Program

 The Australian Veterinary Association is proud to champion this on behalf of the veterinary industry.
 We would like to acknowledge the passion and commitment of all stakeholders who have been involved in this journey.
 Thank you for sharing your unique voice, and for your pledge to veterinary wellbeing.

-The pilot program will be offered at a reduced price for 15 workplace champions between February and July 2026.
+Running from February to July 2026, the pilot program will be offered at the reduced price of $720 per person for 15 workplace champions.

 Webinar 1: Psychosocial Safety Fundamentals